hrydgard/ppsspp-site/docs/faq.md

 <a name="memstick"></a>

-## Where is the memory stick folder with my save data?
+## Where is the Memory Stick folder with my save data?

-The real PSP stored save data on a memory stick, similar to today's SD cards.
-PPSSPP simulates the memory stick with a folder.
+The real PSP stored save data on a Memory Stick, similar to today's SD cards.
+PPSSPP simulates the Memory Stick with a folder.
 Inside, you'll find a PSP directory, and within there's SAVEDATA (for real PSP saves) and PPSSPP_STATE (save states), for example.

 If you have PPSSPP 1.12 or later and are on desktop, you can open it directly from within the emulator.
 Just go to Settings/System and choose Open Memstick Folder.